-Hui Chang is an Associate in the New York office of Labaton Sucharow LLP and concentrates her practice in the area of shareholder litigation and client relations.
+Hui Chang is Of Counsel in the New York office of Labaton Sucharow LLP and concentrates her practice in the area of shareholder litigation and client relations.
 As a co-manager of the Firm’s Non-U.S. Securities Litigation Practice, Hui focuses on advising institutional investor clients regarding fraud-related losses on securities, and on the investigation and development of securities fraud class, group, and individual actions outside of the United States.

 Hui previously served as a member of the Firm’s Case Development Group, where she was involved in the identification, investigation, and development of potential actions to recover investment losses resulting from violations of the federal securities laws, and corporate and fiduciary misconduct, and assisted the Firm in securing a number of lead counsel appointments in several class actions.

 Prior to joining Labaton Sucharow, Hui was a litigation associate at a national firm primarily focused on securities class action litigation, where she played a key role in prosecuting a number of high-profile securities fraud class actions, including In re Petrobras Sec.
 Litigation ($3 billion recovery).